ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex2_Configure_Azure_AD.md

 9. In the **Add members** pane on the right, select **Alex Wilber**, select the **Select** button at the bottom of the screen, and then select **OK**.
 10. Back in the **Devices | Device settings** detail pane, scroll down and verify that **Require Multi-Factor Auth to join devices** is set to **No**.
 The **Maximum number of devices per user** is currently set to **50.** Select this field and in the menu that appears, select **10.**
 11. Scroll back to the top of the page, and in the menu bar, select **Save**.
-12. Leave the Azure portal and the Azure Active Directory admin center tabs open in your browser for the next task.
+12. Leave all browser tabs open for the next task.

 You have changed the default settings for users to join their devices to your Azure AD tenant.